 Policy Review Timeframe

-This policy will be reviewed by the Ebooks Minnesota Collections Committee at the beginning of each calendar year.
-Upon consensus of the Committee the policy will be revised as needed by the Ebooks Minnesota Collections Committee and reviewed by the Minitex Policy Advisory Committee.
+This policy will be reviewed by the Ebooks Minnesota Collection Development Task Force at the beginning of each calendar year.
+Upon consensus of the Task Force, the policy will be revised as needed by the Ebooks Minnesota Collection Development Task Force and reviewed by the Minitex Policy Advisory Committee.